reinethernal/vton_bot/readme.md

    directory.
 This installs the Python bindings required for `VTONPipeline` to load OpenPose.
-If OpenPose is installed but fails to produce keypoints for an image, you will see a warning like `OpenPose detected no keypoints on (480, 640, 3); switching to Mediapipe` and the pipeline will automatically fall back to Mediapipe when it is available.
+If OpenPose is installed but fails to produce keypoints for an image, you will see a warning like `OpenPose detected no keypoints on (480, 640, 3); switching to Mediapipe`.
+The warning includes the backend name and the image shape to make the fallback easier to diagnose.
+The pipeline will automatically fall back to Mediapipe when it is available.
 Installing Mediapipe is therefore recommended to avoid errors like `Keypoint extraction failed` when OpenPose struggles with a particular photo.

    Mediapipe 0.10 changed the Pose API to use `mp.Image` objects instead of plain NumPy arrays. `VTONPipeline` detects the supported input type at runtime